 Cellular long distance for less (especially beneficial for international calling).
 Princeton University has partnered with MobileSphere, an international wireless long-distance provider, which provides competitive long distance and international calling.
 MobileSphere’s CellularLD service is prepaid, affordable and can be used either from a cell or landline phone.
 This service offers rates as low as 4 cents per minute.
 All Princeton University students are eligible for this service.
 For more information and to sign up for this service, see the University CellularLD Program Web page.

 Student Mail.
 Mail is delivered once each day to student mailboxes, which are located in the Frist Campus Center.
 Undergraduates are assigned one mailbox for the duration of their enrollment.
-Students should use this address format: name, mailbox number, Frist Campus Center, Princeton, NJ 08544.
-This address format can be used to receive both mail and packages.
+Undergraduate students should use the following address format to receive all USPS First Class Mail, publications, periodicals, and Standard mail, as well as packages and parcels from all carriers:

 Student Packages.
-Mail Services recommends that packages be sent to the student’s Frist mailbox address for ease of pick-up.
-Packages from carriers addressed to a student’s Frist Campus Center box address are handled through Mail Services and entered into a package tracking and notification system; that is, a notification of package receipt is sent by Mail Services via email the same day the package arrives on campus and is available for pick-up.
+All packages should be sent to the student’s Frist mailbox address for ease of pick-up.
+Packages addressed to a student’s Frist Campus Center box address are handled through Mail Services and entered into a package tracking and notification system.
+A notification of package receipt is sent by Mail Services via email to the student the same day the package arrives on campus and is available for pick-up.
 The package is held in the custody of Mail Services until pick-up, and the student’s TigerCard is required for pick-up.

 Change of Address and Mail Forwarding.
 During the summer and other temporary leaves of absence, first class mail will be forwarded to the home address that has been provided to the University.
 If there is a change of address, or a need to have mail forwarded elsewhere, please complete a Mail Services change of address form, which is available either online or at Mail Services Frist Campus Center location.
 Only first class mail will be afforded forwarding privileges — periodicals, publications and other types of bulk mail are not forwarded.